tomhenrich/plex/Users/README.md

 Plex is organized into **Libraries** that can contain either Movies or TV Shows.
 You can go into a specific Library to browse, or you can use search.

-Movies that are part of a series (e.g. all the James Bond movies) are usually grouped into Collections.
-My Server is set up so any franchise of 2 or more movies goes into a Collection, plus I have some custom collections like "movies based on Stephen King books" or "Chocolate Factory".
+Movies that are part of a series (e.g. all the James Bond movies) are grouped into Collections.
+* Any franchise of 2 or more movies (actual sequels) gets condensed into a Collection, so you don't see 30+ Godzilla movies in a row.
+* I also have some custom collections like "movies based on Stephen King books" that show up _in addition to_ the individual movies.

 Once you decide on something to watch, just click Play.
 At any time before or during playback, you can change your settings like selecting subtitles, switching audio tracks, or adjusting quality or playback speed.